Curtiss-Wright CW-3 Duckling

-The Curtiss-Wright CW-3 Duckling (sometimes called the Teal) was an American two-seat amphibian flying-boat developed by Curtiss-Wright from the CW-1 Junior.
+The Curtiss-Wright CW-3 Duckling (sometimes called the Teal) was an American two-seat amphibious flying-boat developed by Curtiss-Wright from the CW-1 Junior.

 Development

 The Duckling was a modification of the CW-1 Junior.
 The fuselage had a plywood V-shaped underside added and the addition of strut-mounted pontoons.
 The engine was mounted above the wing driving a pusher propeller.
 Only three aircraft were built, all powered by different engines.
 The type was not developed due to lack of funds.